jahirultusar/jahirultusar/README.md

             "Open-minded",
             "Very curious",
             "Love learning",
-            "Determind to grow and develop",
+            "Not afraid to fail",
-            "Not afraid to fail"
+            "Determind to grow and develop"
         ]

         self.currently_learning = "BASH"